SahilHariyal01/Speed-Detection-OpenCV/README.md

 # Speed_Detection_CV
-This is a very very simple app for Calculating Speed of cars.
+This is a simple app for Calculating Speed of cars.